iluwatar/java-design-patterns/master-worker/README.md

 ## Intent of Master-Worker Design Pattern

-The Master-Worker pattern is designed to perform parallel computations through the division of labor between coordinating 'master' processes and multiple 'worker' processes.
+The Master-Worker design pattern is designed to perform parallel computations by distributing tasks between a master process and multiple worker processes.
+This pattern enhances concurrency, performance, and scalability in software systems.

 ## Detailed Explanation of Master-Worker Pattern with Real-World Examples

 Real-world example

-> Imagine a large restaurant kitchen where the head chef acts as the "master" and the line cooks serve as "workers."
+> The Master-Worker pattern optimizes parallel task processing and throughput.
+For instance, in a restaurant kitchen, the head chef (master) delegates tasks to line cooks (workers), who work concurrently to prepare the order.
 The head chef receives the orders from the dining area and breaks down each order into specific tasks, such as grilling meat, preparing salads, and cooking desserts.
 Each task is assigned to a different line cook based on their expertise and current workload.
 The line cooks work in parallel to prepare their portion of the order, while the head chef oversees the process, ensuring everything is prepared correctly and timely.
 Once each component of the order is ready, the head chef gathers all parts, gives them a final check, and then plates the dishes for service.
 This kitchen operation mimics the Master-Worker pattern by distributing and managing tasks to optimize efficiency and output.

 In plain words